The federal government is still shut down. Here's what that means across the country

 — Jennifer Ludden, NPR

-Read more on the impact to food aid for millions of Americans, here.
+Read more on the impact of this potential lapse across the country, here.

 USPS is 'open for business as usual'